 1965 Production of 356 ceased with about 78.000 units made.
 Never before in the history of motoring had a sports car achieved sales success of this kind.

 Ferry received Honorary Doctorate title from the Technical University of Vienna.

 1969 Type 914 is introduced, sold in Europe as VW-Porsche 914 and in USA as Porsche 914.
-914/4 had 4-cylinder VW engine and the car was produced at Volkswagen plant in Osnabrück, 914/6 had a 911 6-cylinder engine and assembly was done in Stuttgart.
+914/4 had 4-cylinder VW engine and the car was produced at the Karmann plant in Osnabrück, 914/6 had a 911 6-cylinder engine and assembly was done in Stuttgart.

 1972 Porsche KG (Kommanditgesellschaft = limited partnership) is transformed into AG (Aktiengesellschaft = public limited company).
 This was done probably because Ferry and his sister Louise Piëch felt their offsprings did not team up well.
 Ferry Porsches offsprings probably were sure the company leader must bear "Porsche's" name, despite Louise Piëch's son Ferdinand Karl Piëch being an extraordinary engineer and the best candidate for the steering wheel of Porsche car company.
 This led to the foundation of an Executive Board whose members came from outside the Porsche family, and a Supervisory Board consisting mostly of family members.